bensjx/TimeSeriesIdentification/README.md

-# TimeSeriesIdentification
+# Time Series Identification
-Discovering the underlying model behind our time series data
+Discovering the underlying model behind our time series data using Box and Jenkins method